ShowYoshida/yajyu/readme.md

 must Install

-`node.js`

-`nvm`
+`nvm` or `nodebrew` for install node.js.

+`node.js ver8.0.0`

 `npm`

 ## How to Use 810Bot on local?

-u must hit the

-`$ npm install`

-starting install some libries.
+u need make a Discord BotUser and swag him token.

-when u end then
+when u already get them,

+please make a file of `.env` and write in this way

+`DiscordToken = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`

+pls replace some XXX for ur BotUser token.

+Install modules
+`npm install`

+Letstart.
-`$ node index.js`
+`node index.js`

-open ur discord and server.

-810Senpai is still online.

 ## Commands

-`/join`
+`*join`
 810Senpai connect to ur voicechannel.

-if u not connecting voicechannel, u will take a blame from Senpai.
+if u not connecting voice channel, u will take a blame from Senpai.

-`/leave`
+`*leave`
-810Senpai go away.
+810Senpai go away from connected voice channels.